gemrb/gemrb.github.io/Common-problems.md

 ## 1. GemRB exits just after starting it up.
-GemRB needs a [configuration file](/Install.md#configure-gemrb) to know where to look for the installed game.
+GemRB needs a [configuration file](/Install.md#configure-gemrb) to know where to look for the installed game — if it is not installed within a game folder or the path to it passed via the command line.

 If you have it and GemRB sees it (first lines in the log), check the file again, as you probably have the **GamePath** variable